Last Updated on March 13, 2023 by Editor

-WHY GO: There’s a reason that millionaires during the Gilded Age built castles and hid out on the 1,800 large and small islands that dot the St. Lawrence River in the Thousand Islands NY.
-It is exquisite here – and closer than you might think.
+WHY GO: There’s a reason that Gilded Age millionaires built castles, and hid out, on the 1,800 large and small islands that dot the St. Lawrence River in the Thousand Islands NY.
+It is exquisite here.
+And closer than you might think.
 You can drive to Clayton NY, one of the larger waterfront towns, in just over five hours from New York City.

 The Thousand Islands Region encompasses Lake Ontario, various Bays, and the St. Lawrence River – collectively, the St. Lawrence Seaway – linking the Atlantic Ocean to the Great Lakes.
 It’s home to Army Training Camp, Fort Drum, the city of Watertown, and the waterfront towns of Clayton, Cape Vincent, Alexandria Bay, and Sackets Harbor, among other smaller inland hamlets.

 The St. Lawrence River is the world’s longest fresh water Seaway.
 Flowing North to Montreal, it closes down, due to ice, from the end of December until the end of March when icebreakers clear the way for myriad cargo ships moving back and forth from the Atlantic to the Great Lakes.

 Yes, this is where Thousand Islands Dressing was invented.
 But that is not the beginning and end of the area’s culinary charms.
 Stick with us and follow along.
 Though you can spend over a week investigating the myriad Preserves throughout the region alone, for this travel guide, the Getaway Mavens clue you in on the best things to do in three days/two nights in what is commonly called “The North Country.”

 Day One: Drive to Thousand Islands NY from Points South – Greenhouses, Breweries, Lighthouses.

 Get an early start to the day, and plan to get to Sackets Harbor by around noon.